-- 42. With the end of the Cold War, new perspectives have been opened for international peace and security, co-operation and understanding among nations and peoples, and for furthering respect for human rights and democratic principles both in international relations and within nations. - 43.
-Civil peace and security are endangered by the combined impact of various forms of violence and conflict between ethnic, religious, linguistic and other groups, the rise of xenophobia and aggressive nationalism, of fanaticism and fundamentalism of different kinds, of terrorism and organized crime, exclusion and discrimination directed against vulnerable groups within societies, proceeding from a culture of violence and war. - 44.
+- crime, exclusion and discrimination directed against vulnerable groups within societies, proceeding from a culture of violence and war. - 44.
 In an increasingly interdependent world, threats to civil peace and security at any level have serious consequences at other levels, and therefore peace must be pursued with as much commitment and effort at an intra-national as at an international level. - 45.
-Peace needs to be considered, not as the absence of differences and conflicts, but as a positive, dynamic, participatory process linked intrinsically to democracy, justice and development for all by which differences are respected, dialogue is encouraged and conflicts are constantly transformed by non-violent means into new avenues of understanding and co-operation. - 46.
+Peace needs to be considered, not as the absence of differences and conflicts, but as a positive, dynamic, participatory process linked intrinsically to democracy, justice and development for all by which differences are respected, dialogue is encouraged and conflicts are constantly transformed by non-violent means into new avenues of understanding and cooperation. - 46.
 The task of abolishing war, which must remain at the centre of our priorities as it is more than ever a scourge, requires transforming not only its institutional structures and manifestations, but also its deep cultural roots, the culture of violence and war, into a culture of peace. - 47.
-Reference may be made to 28 C/Resolution 0.12 of the UNESCO General Conference that it is imperative 'to begin the transition from a culture of war to [a] culture of peace'.
+Reference may be made to resolution 28C/0.12 of the UNESCO General Conference that it is imperative "to begin the transition from a culture of war to [a] culture of peace".2